bahaidev/bahaiwritings/README.md

     to absolute URLs so as to be independent of repository/branch (rather than their current assumption of being utilized within `TextBrowser`).

+1. Look at backlinks for templates like `{{pup|}}` to find the pages which reference a book, and then look for the heading above those quotes, so as to insert summary headings next to paragraphs as we do for the Kitáb-i-Aqdas indexes.

 1. Add/Add back references for automated:

     1. Synopsis, Roman numerals (pm, gwb), Chinese numbers, word-by-word